-Leonardo Spectrum Level 2 is an easy-to-use FPGA synthesis, timing analysis, and back-annotation tool.
-It is designed to maximize the productivity of FPGA designers.
+Leonardo Spectrum Level 2 has the ability to do FPGA synthesis, timing analysis, and back-annotation.
 The designer selects the input design, output design, sets the constraints and target technology, and runs the tool.
-A netlist is quickly produced.
 Level 2 has an easy upgrade path to Level 3.
 For this tutorial we will run the Spectrum Synthesis Wizard to process the design.
-With Level 2 it is possible to run through each step of the design using the tabs.
+With Level 1 and Level 2 it is possible to run through each step of the design using the "Power Tabs".